June 20, 2013

 Who Judges My Entry?

 Judging panels are comprised of IABC members from other IABC Chapters, similar to size and scope.
 Each judge must have one or more of the following criteria: 10 years of industry experience, hold an Accredited Business Communicator (ABC) designation, or a prior IABC Quill award winner.
-IABC/Chicago makes efforts to align judges with their area of expertise so that entrants receive applicable feedback.
+IABC Chicago makes efforts to align judges with their area of expertise so that entrants receive applicable feedback.
 Judges are unbiased professionals who are experienced in various communication capacities.
 Decision of the judges is final.

 How Are Entries Scored?

+to/.
 What Criteria Are Used to Evaluate Each Entry?

 Entries are judged quantitatively using the parameters outlined in each category description.
 Unbiased professionals, experienced in various communication capacities, will judge the work sample quality and the competency demonstrated by the entry report (objective, strategy and measurement).